Prism Demo

 • reboot Ubuntu

-• First the Prism Docker container must be pulled from docker hub
+• The Prism Docker container must be pulled from docker hub

 • run this pull command to check for updates to Prism